Claiborne Fox Jackson: Governor of Missouri

-Sir: Your dispatch of the 15th instant, making a call on Missouri for four regiments of men for immediate service, has been received.
-There can be, I apprehend, no doubt that the men are intended to form a part of the President's army to make war upon the people of the seceded states.
-Your requisition, in my judgment, is illegal, unconstitutional, and revolutionary in its object, inhuman, and diabolical and cannot be complied with.
-Not one man will the State of Missouri furnish to carry on any unholy crusade.

 In this period, Jackson was carrying on secret correspondence with Confederate President Jefferson Davis, making plans to take Missouri out of the Union by a military coup.
 The key asset was the U.S. Arsenal in St. Louis, which contained large stocks of arms and ammunition.
 Jackson plotted to seize the Arsenal, and asked Davis to send artillery to breach the Arsenal's walls.

 The commander of the Arsenal was Captain Nathaniel Lyon, a pro-Union regular Army officer.
 On April 26, 1861, under orders from Secretary of War Simon Cameron, Lyon worked with Missouri Volunteers and Illinois troops to secretly move 21,000 weapons (of 39,000 small arms held in the Arsenal) across the Mississippi River to Alton, Illinois, in order to protect them.

 Capture of Camp Jackson

 On May 3, 1861, Jackson ordered the Missouri Volunteer Militia to assemble at various encampments throughout Missouri, including St. Louis, for six days of training.
 They assembled in Lindell's Grove on the city's western outskirts, in an encampment now called Camp Jackson.
 Governor Jackson's order to assemble the militia was legal according to the Missouri state constitution, if the encampment was intended only for training, and not for offensive action against Federal forces.
 But, the St. Louis Militia was commanded largely by secessionists, and had recently enlisted a new regiment (2nd Regiment MVM) composed almost completely of secessionists.
 Also, Confederates had shipped artillery seized from the U.S. Arsenal in Baton Rouge.
-Arriving by steamboat, the artillery was secretly shipped delivered to Camp Jackson.
+Arriving by steamboat, the artillery was secretly delivered to Camp Jackson.

 Lyon responded to the perceived threat to control of the Arsenal with force.
 On May 10, 1861, Lyon surrounded Camp Jackson with pro-Union volunteer "Home Guards" (mostly drawn from the German immigrants of St. Louis), and took the Militia prisoner.
 As the prisoners were marched to the Arsenal, a riot broke out on the streets.
 During two days of rioting and gunfire, several soldiers, prisoners, and civilian bystanders were killed.
 Alarmed by the incident, the Missouri Legislature immediately acted on Governor Jackson's call for a bill dividing the state into military districts and authorizing a State Guard.